hivdb/chatpaper/README.md

     - open pdf using acrobat, select table export as html
     - copy table from pdf and paste to excel
     - the best option is directly get table from html file

+## About Parse paper

+Note: although there exists many kinds of tools to extract content from a PDF document, none of them can do it without introducing errors.
+Even more, none of them tools can be used to get a consensus result.
+So if we want to make sure the parsed content doesn't have errors, manually checking the result is necessary.